dogweather/forkful/content/en/c/strings/finding-the-length-of-a-string.md

 weight: 7
 ---

-## What & Why?
-Finding the length of a string in C involves determining the number of characters before the null terminator `\0`.
-Programmers do this to manipulate strings correctly without running into errors like buffer overflows, which can lead to security vulnerabilities or program crashes.

 ## How to:
 In C, the standard library function `strlen()` is commonly used to find the length of a string.
 Here's a quick example: